 エピソード

 Joe Kuhn, CMRP, former plant manager, engineer, and global reliability consultant, is now president of Lean Driven Reliability LLC.
 He is the author of the book “Zero to Hero: How to Jumpstart Your Reliability Journey Given Today’s Business Challenges” and the creator of the Joe Kuhn YouTube Channel, which offers content on starting your reliability journey and achieving financial independence.
 In our monthly podcast miniseries, Ask a Plant Manager, Joe considers a commonplace scenario facing the industry and offers his advice, as well as actions that you can take to get on track tomorrow.
-In this episode, Joe shares his leadership experience on turning maintenance mistakes into learning experiences.
+This episode explores how to maintain a healthy level of tension between maintenance and operations, and how to resolve unhealthy conflict.
+Bonus: How to be a better mentor and how to find one for yourself.

 続きを読む 一部表示